Insulation Basics – Vapor Barriers

 Although I frequently saw mention of vapor barriers in books and articles it was a long time before I understood why there were needed…………….
 Here is my explanation:

-- Warm air, inside the house, contains a lot of moisture (water vapor).
-This comes from people breathing, cooking, showers, flueless gas or oil heaters, and house plants.
+- Warm air, inside the house, contains a lot of moisture (water vapor) which comes from people breathing, cooking, showers, flueless gas or oil heaters, and house plants.

 - If this air is allowed to pass through the building structure it cools.